AdaCore/why3/doc/manpages.rst

 replaced by a context menu activited by clicking the right mouse button, while cursor is on a given row of the proof session tree.

-provers
+*Prover list*
-    The detected provers are listed.
-Note that you can hide some provers of that list using the preferences, tab :guilabel:`Provers`.
+    lists the detected provers.
+Note that you can hide some provers of that list using :menuselection:`File --> Preferences`, tab :guilabel:`Provers`.

-strategies
+*Strategy list*
-    the set of known strategies is listed
+    lists the set of known strategies.

-Edit
+:guilabel:`Edit`
     starts an editor on the selected task.

-Replay valid obsolete proofs
+:guilabel:`Replay valid obsolete proofs`
     all proof nodes below the selected nodes that are obsolete but whose former status was Valid are replayed.

-Replay all obsolete proofs
+:guilabel:`Replay all obsolete proofs`
     all proof nodes below the selected nodes that are obsolete are replayed.

-Remove
+:guilabel:`Clean node`
+    removes any unsuccessful proof attempt for which there is another successful proof attempt for the same goal.

+:guilabel:`Remove node`
     removes a proof attempt or a transformation.

-Clean
-    removes any unsuccessful proof attempt for which there is another successful proof attempt for the same goal

-Interrupt
+:guilabel:`Interrupt`
     cancels all the proof attempts currently scheduled or running.

 Global Menus
 ~~~~~~~~~~~~

-Menu *File*
+Menu :menuselection:`File`
-    Add File to session
+    :menuselection:`--> Add File to session`
         adds a file in the current proof session.

-    Preferences
+    :menuselection:`--> Preferences`
         opens a window for modifying preferred configuration parameters,
         see details below.

-    Save session
+    :menuselection:`--> Save session`
         saves current session state on disk.
 The policy to decide when
         to save the session is configurable, as described in the
         preferences below.

-    Save files
+    :menuselection:`--> Save files`
         saves edited soruce files on disk.

-    Save session and files
+    :menuselection:`--> Save session and files`
         saves both current session state and edited files on disk.

-    Save all and Refresh session
+    :menuselection:`--> Save all and Refresh session`
         save session and edited files, and refresh the current session
         tree.

-    Quit
+    :menuselection:`--> Quit`
         exits the GUI.

-Menu *Tools*
+Menu :menuselection:`Tools`
-    Strategies
+    :menuselection:`--> Strategies`
-        section provides a set of actions that are performed on the
+        provides a set of actions that are performed on the
         selected goal(s):

-        Split VC
+        :menuselection:`--> Split VC`
             splits the current goal into subgoals.

-        Auto level 0
+        :menuselection:`--> Auto level 0`
             is a basic proof search strategy that applies a few provers
             on the goal with a short time limit.

+        :menuselection:`--> Auto level 1`
+            is the same as level 0 but with a longer time limit.

-        Auto level 1
+        :menuselection:`--> Auto level 2`
             is a strategy that first applies a few provers on the goal
             with a short time limit, then splits the goal and tries
-            again on the subgoals
+            again on the subgoals.

-        Auto level 2
+        :menuselection:`--> Auto level 3`
             is a strategy more elaborate than level 1, that attempts to
             apply a few transformations that are typically useful.
 It
             also tries the provers with a larger time limit.